Cost Accounting Course

-- Relevant Cost in Marginal Costing: In this second section, you will learn about relevant cost in marginal costing and non-relevant cost in marginal costing.
+- Relevant Cost in Marginal Costing: In this second section, you will learn about the relevant cost in marginal costing and non-relevant cost in marginal costing.

 - Example of Relevant Costing: In this section, you will go through a detailed example of relevant costing and you will learn additional tits-bits about relevant costing.

 - Cost of Opportunity: This is a very comprehensive section.
 In this section, you will learn about the concept of opportunity cost with example.
 You will also learn about cost concept and marginal costing and their respective examples.
-Then the instructor will take you through independent situation of marginal costing, cost volume profit (CVP) ratio, contribution margin ratio, break even analysis, target profit analysis, and also the example of target profit analysis.
-Finally, you will get to understand about graph of analysis, decision making using cost costing and CVP Analysis, and example of decision making.
+Then the instructor will take you through the independent situation of marginal costing, cost volume profit (CVP) ratio, contribution margin ratio, break-even analysis, target profit analysis, and also the example of target profit analysis.
+Finally, you will get to understand about the graph of analysis, decision making using cost costing and CVP Analysis, and example of decision making.

 - Types of Cost: In this final segment, you will learn about the impact realization value and route maintenance cost, cost indifference example in decision making, different types of cost indifference, output range and machine preferences in cost indifference, calculating cost indifference & interpreting results, and finally calculating opportunity cost.

 Cost Accounting: 05 – Process Costing